alexa/apl-suggester/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the Apache-2.0 license, except APL Templates are licensed under the Amazon Software License [hyperlink to:  https://aws.amazon.com/asl/ ].
+For more detail,  please see the LICENSE file in the [src/configs/templates] sub-folder.